 - An observer from the other observer organization;

 - Representative of the press and other mass media.

 Rights of local observers:

-- Attend and observe meetings of the election commission;
+- Attend and observe sessions of election commissions;

-- Be present at the polling place at any time during polling day, unrestrictedly move within the precinct territory and observe all stages of the polling process from any point of the precinct in a free and unhindered manner;
+- Be present at the polling place at any time during polling day, move without restrictions within the precinct territory and observe all stages of the polling process from any point in the precinct in a free and unhindered manner;

-- Replace another registered representative of the nominating organization at any time on the polling day (in case of availability of such a representative);
+- Replace another registered representative (if any) of the nominating organisation at any time on the polling day;

-- Observe registration of voters in the lists of voters, issuance of ballot papers and special envelopes and their certification without disrupting the polling process;
+- Observe the registration of voters in the lists of voters, the issuance of ballot papers and special envelopes and the certification thereof, without disrupting the polling process;

-- Observe the process of registering complaints on Election Day;
+- Observe the process of registration of complaints on the polling day;

-- Attend the procedures of counting of votes and summarizing of results;
+- Attend the procedures of counting votes and summarising results;

 - Observe the process of mobile voting;

-- Observe the counting of votes in such conditions in which ballot papers are visible;
+- Observe the vote counting under such conditions in which ballot papers may be visible;

-- Observe the process of compiling the summary protocol of election results and other documents by the election commission;
+- Observe the process of compiling summary protocols of election results and other documents by the election commission

-- Observe the ballot box, the process of inserting special envelopes into the ballot box, an opening of the ballot box, counting of ballot papers and drawing up of protocols;
+- Observe the ballot box, the placing of special envelopes into the ballot box, the opening of ballot boxes, the counting of ballot papers, and the drawing up of protocols;

-- Get introduced with the summary protocols of polling results, drawn up by election commissions.
-Request and receive the copies of the summary protocols from the relevant election commission.
+- Review the summary protocols of polling and election results drawn up by election commissions, request and receive the copies of such protocols from the relevant election commission.

 An observer shall not be entitled to:

-- Interfere with the functions and activities of the election commission;
+- Interfere with the duties and activities of an election commission;

-- Exert an undue influence upon the free expression of the will of voters;
+- Influence the free expression of the will of voters;

-- Agitate in favor or against an electoral subject;
+- Agitate in favor of or against an electoral subject;

-- Wear symbols or signs of any election subject;
+- Wear symbols and signs of any electoral subject;

-- Be without a badge at the polling place on the polling day;
+- Be without a badge in the polling station on polling day;

 - Breach other requirements of the organic law of Georgia “Election Code of Georgia”.